mcovelli/SystemsProject/README.md

    			$mysqli = new mysqli("127.0.0.1", "phpuser", "SystemsFall2025!", "University", 3306);
    		Change to your HOST, PORT, USER, PASSWORD.
 DB_NAME should remain University

-  You have two easy choices.
-Pick ONE.

-  Option A (simplest): copy into XAMPP web root
   	1. Open C:\xampp\htdocs\
   	2. Copy your SystemsProject folder into htdocs → now you have: C:\xampp\htdocs\SystemsProject\
   	3. In XAMPP Control Panel, click Start on Apache (and MySQL if not already running).
   	4. Open your browser: http://localhost/SystemsProject/login.html
   	    •	You’re now running the site locally, using your local database.

-  Option B (no copying): point XAMPP to your Documents folder
-  	1. Delete C:\xampp\htdocs\SystemsProject if it exists.
-  	2. Open Command Prompt as Administrator.
-  	3. Run (replace <YourName> to Match your Documents Folder pathname): mklink /D C:\xampp\htdocs\SystemsProject C:\Users\<YourName>\Documents\SystemsProject

    4. Start Apache in XAMPP (and MySQL).
    5. Open: http://localhost/SystemsProject/login.html